The action of a nilpotent group on its horofunction boundary has finite orbits: Introduction

 The case of $\Z^d$ with an arbitrary finite generating set was investigated by Rieffel~\cite{rieffel_group} in connection with his work on quantum metric spaces.
 Essential to his work was that the action on the horoboundary is amenable and that there are sufficiently many finite orbits.
 In~\cite{develin_cayley}, Develin studied in greater detail the horoboundary of $\Z^d$ and the action of $\Z^d$ on it.

-In this paper, we study the case of a finitely generated nilpotent group.
+In this paper, we study the case of a finitely-generated nilpotent group.
 We find that, just as in the case of $\Z^d$, there are always finite orbits, whatever the generating set.

 To state our results, we need the following construction.
 Recall that the quotient $G/[G,G]$ of a group $G$ by its commutator subgroup is an abelian group, called the \emph{abelianisation}.
 If $G$ is finitely generated, then so is the abelianisation, which can therefore be written as a direct product $Z_0 \times \Z^N$, where $Z_0$ is a finite abelian group (the torsion subgroup) and $N\in\N$.
 So we can define a projection map $\phi$ assigning to every element of $G$ its equivalence class in $(G/[G,G])/Z_0$.
 We consider $\Z^N$ to be embedded in $\R^N$.
-Let $P:=\conv(\phi(S))$ be the smallest polytope containing the image of $S$ under the map $\phi$.
+Let $P:=\conv(\phi(S))$ be the convex hull of the image of the generating set $S$ under the map $\phi$.

+We will assume for simplicity that $S$ is symmetric, that is, $S=S^{-1}$, since this makes the word length distance a metric.
+The results should also be true, however, in the more general case.

-The Busemann points of the horofunction boundary are those points that are the limits of geodesic paths.
+A particularly interesting subset of the horofunction boundary is its set of Busemann points.
+These are closely related to the geodesic paths.
+In general, all geodesic paths converge to Busemann points~\cite{rieffel_group}.
+Moreover, when the metric is integer valued, as in the present setting, the Busemann points are precisely the limits of the geodesic paths.

+Recall that a facet of a polytope is a proper face of maximal dimension, in other words, of co-dimension $1$.

-\begin{theorem} Let $G$ be a nilpotent group with finite generating set $S$ and consider the action of $G$ on its horofunction boundary coming from the word length metric associated to $S$.
+\begin{theorem} Let $G$ be a nilpotent group with finite symmetric generating set $S$ and consider the action of $G$ on its horofunction boundary coming from the word length metric associated to $S$.
 Then, there is a natural one-to-one correspondence between the finite orbits of Busemann points and the facets of $P$. \end{theorem}

 When $G=\Z^d$, the map $\phi$ is just the identity map.
-In this case, it was shown in~\cite{develin_cayley} that all boundary points are Busemann and that there is a one-to-one correspondence between the orbits and the proper faces of $P$.
-The finite orbits correspond, of course, to the facets, that is, the $d-1$-dimensional faces.
+In this case, it was shown in~\cite{develin_cayley} that all boundary points are Busemann and that there is a one-to-one correspondence between the orbits and the proper faces of $P$, with the finite orbits corresponding to the facets.
 We will give an example later of a non-abelian nilpotent group where this stronger correspondence breaks down.

 We also have more precise results for the discrete Heisenberg group, which has the following presentation: